-A STUDENT MEMBER will be defined as any individual currently studying for a degree in medicine at a UK or republic of Ireland university, as well as any nursing or allied health care professional studying for their respective degrees.
+A STUDENT MEMBER will be defined as any individual currently studying for a degree in medicine, as well as any nursing or allied health care professional studying for their respective degrees.
+International student members will require a letter of recommendation from their medical school and an institutional e-mail.
 Membership will apply up until the award of the degree or cessation of studies, after which time the individual may elect to apply for Associate or Affiliate membership as applicable.
 A Student Member shall not have voting rights.
 A Student Member will receive a subscription to the journal Colorectal Disease as part of his/her membership dues.